 This potato kielbasa soup recipe is full of cheese, crispy sausage pieces, and potato chunks!
+The whole family will love it.
 It’s a hearty and cheesy soup, perfect for lunch or dinner.

 My Eastern European heritage has definitely influenced my life and what I eat.
 My Austrian grandmother was a baker and my Hungarian grandfather was a butcher.